-A holdback is a clause in the commercial property loan that seeks to put aside a certain portion of the loan until an objective has been accomplished.
-Holdbacks account for any issue that has not been resolved before closing the contract and can be solved soon after.
+A holdback is a clause in a commercial property loan that seeks to put aside a certain portion of the loan until an objective has been accomplished.
+Holdbacks account for any issue that has not been resolved before closing the contract but can be solved soon after.
 The holdback is held in the lender’s escrow account.

-For example, a commercial construction loan holdback will state that the lender holds funds for specific parts of the project held in escrow till they are completed.
-As each part of the project is done, the funds will be released from the escrow account.
+For example, a commercial construction loan holdback might state that the lender holds funds for specific parts of the project held in escrow until they are completed.
+As each part of the project is done, the funds are released from the escrow account.

-A holdback may also be used to cater for TI/LC, OpEx, and interest reserve.
-It is a
+A holdback may also be used to cater for TI/LC, OpEx, and interest reserve as

 protection for both the lender and the buyer.
 It ensures that there is funding for the